StevenGuo42/stevenguo42.github.io/_posts/2020-08-23-Extract-Contents-and-CORS-with-jQuery.md

 The `cors_api_url` was prefixed to `site` to use the proxy.
 </span>

 Then the code should work with no problems.
-Here is an example: stevenguo42.github.io/misc/newest_archillect_pic/page.html
+Here is [an example](stevenguo42.github.io/misc/newest_archillect_pic/page.html)

 Links: